 Nester believes the best ideas break free of their channel to become social currency.
 He has worked across disciplines, from TV to direct and digital.
 And in most sectors; from airline to automotive, FMCG to B2B.

 Nester previously led We Are Social’s creative department for two and a half years, winning numerous creative and industry honours during his time there.
 Prior to that, James was creative partner at OgilvyOne.
 Based on award wins, in 2012 he was recognised as the UK’s number one creative by The Holmes Report (number two in 2013) and is one of the only people to have delivered a TED talk about an advertising campaign.

-This year he judged the Cyber category at Cannes and has been recognised several times at the Festival for his work – most notably for ‘The Gnome Experiment’, the world’s most awarded direct campaign in 2012 (Big Won Report).
+This year he judged the Cyber category at Cannes and has been recognised several times at the Festival for his work – most notably for ‘The Gnome Experiment’, the world’s most awarded direct campaign in 2012 (Big Won Report) and the world’s most awarded PR campaign in 2013 (The Holmes Report).
 The initiative became part of the national science curriculum in several countries and now features in marketing textbooks including Social Media Marketing for Dummies.

 Laurent joined Weber Shandwick in February 2012 as Chairman of the EU Public Affairs practice.
 He has over 24 years’ experience delivering public affairs and strategic communications support and advice to clients in the corporate, trade association, government and not-for-profit arenas – at EU institution and country level.
 A lawyer by training, he also has long-standing experience in managing the public affairs and government relations aspects of major EU M&A and antitrust reviews.

 His sector experience spans aviation, financial services, food and drink, telecoms/ICT, financial services and health and pharmaceuticals.
 Client experience includes Orange France Télécom, Barclays Bank, British Airways, Danone, The Coca-Cola Company, Total, Shell, Novartis and Roche.